How Does SMS Work?

 How to Send a Message to a Subscriber Anywhere in the World

 Most cloud messaging providers (aggregators) have two ways to send a message, either via a Web Tool or an API.
 A Web Tool requires no development whereas an API typically requires some basic integration development to get a 3rd party system to send messages.
-CLX offers both of these solutions as options, take a look at our Batch Sender, or APIs – they’re easy to use, so why not start your FREE trial today?
+CLX offers both of these solutions as options, take a look at our Batch Sender, or APIs – they’re easy to use, so why not sign up and get started today?

 For both the Web Tool and API option, sending an SMS is very similar to sending an Email.
 All that is required are the following fields: